 Major requirements for the Ph.D. in History include successful completion of course and language requirements, service as a teaching assistant in the department, passing the written and oral examination, gaining approval for a dissertation proposal, and researching, writing, and defending the dissertation itself.
 Details for all requirements and regulations can be found in the History Graduate Program Guide.
 A typical path to completion looks like this:

-Students typically take three major courses each semester during years one and two, beginning with “The Historians Craft,” an introduction to the study of history required of all Ph.D. candidates.
+Students typically take three major courses each semester during years one and two, beginning with “The Historians Craft,” an introduction to the study of history required of all Ph.D. students.
 The remaining courses of the twelve required are chosen from departmental offerings, graduate courses in other departments, and occasionally directed readings.
-During the second semester all students take “Research, Writing, and Publication,” in which they write and refine an article-quality research paper.
-Students often use the summer to work on their language requirements or to conduct exploratory research.
+During the fall of the second year, all students take “Research, Writing, and Publication,” in which they write and refine an article-quality research paper, and "The Historical Profession," in which considerable time is spent on career planning, self-assessment, and pedagogy.
+During the second year students normally begin serving as TA or RA for department courses and faculty.
+The first and second summers are prime time to work on language skills or to conduct exploratory research.

 Dissertation Research, Writing, and Completion

 After completion of course work, language requirements, qualifying exams, and the dissertation proposal, students embark on full time dissertation research and writing.
 Many travel extensively to conduct archival research “in the field,” while others make use of the extensive library and archival collections at Notre Dame.
-Students often present chapter drafts at academic conferences, and submit articles for publication.
+Students often present chapter drafts at academic conferences and submit articles for publication.
 Students defend their dissertation before a committee of four faculty prior to graduation.